medialab/xan/docs/cookbook/dataviz.md

 ### Conditional formatting

-Finally, `xan heatmap` can be used to perform what is usually called in spreadsheet software as "conditional formatting".
-That is to say that you are going to color your cells based on the value they contain.
+Finally, `xan heatmap` can be used to perform what is usually called "conditional formatting" in spreadsheet software.
+That is to say you are going to color cells of the tabular representation based on the value they contain.

 By default `xan heatmap` attempts to draw cells as squares, whose size you can tweak using the `-S/--size` flag.
 But in the case of conditional formatting, you don't really need your cells to be square.
 As a matter of fact, you even need them to be as wide as possible so you can show the numbers inside.
 This can be achieved with the `-W/--width` flag.